Removing the baked-on crud from your grill’s cooking grate has long required something you can’t get in a bottle, can, or jar: elbow grease.

 But even that may be changing.

 Barbecue sauces, marinades, and seasonings add so much flavor to everything you cook on a grill.
-But they can also can burn, leaving a hardened residue on your grill grate that can affect the performance of your grill adversely—and may create off-flavors of food upon subsequent grilling.
+But they can also burn, leaving a hardened residue on your grill grate that can affect the performance of your grill adversely—and may create off-flavors of food upon subsequent grilling.

 So to keep your grill at peak performance and to get the best taste experience, cleaning the grill grate frequently of the carbonized debris is essential grill maintenance.